snikitina/svet.js/README.md

 ## Comments and Wishes

-Your dedication to quality was a major part of the success of the new 9news website.
+Your dedication to quality was a major part of the success of the new 9news website!
+You will be missed - Barney